OpenTreeOfLife/peyotl/README.md

 ## Installation

-The code has been run on python 2.7.5
+The code has been run on python 2.7.5.
+To install in developer mode:

     $ pip install -r requirements.txt
     $ python setup.py develop